LBaaS/lbaas-api/lbaas-tenant-api.md

 |limits              |Get list of LBaaS limits                  |GET    |{baseURI}/{ver}/limits                                        |

 ### 8.2 Description
 This method allows querying the LBaaS service for a list of API limits which apply on a tenant basis.
-Each tenant may not utilize LBaaS API resources exceeded these limits.
+Each tenant may not utilize LBaaS API resources exceeding these limits and will receive and over limit error if attempted (413).

 ### 8.3 Request Data
 None required.